opensafely-core/ehrql/docs/includes/generated_docs/schemas/emis.md

 !!! tip
-    If you need to query for place of death, please note that this is only available in the tpp backend"
+    If you need to query for place of death, please note that this is only available in the `tpp` backend
 <div markdown="block" class="definition-list-wrapper">
   <div class="title">Columns</div>
   <dl markdown="block">